 Participants dedicate 4-6 months (25-40 hours per week) to the programâ€”hours are spent working in paid pre-apprenticeships with local employers and 4 hours per week are spent in the classroom engaging in academic, technical, and social emotional coursework led by the Cowen Institute.
 Earn and Learn expanded from one cohort with Tulane as the single employer partner in 2014 to three cohorts working with employers across New Orleans in the facilities management and information technology (Tulane), hospitality (Hilton New Orleans Riverside Hotel, The Ritz-Carlton, Doubletree New Orleans, and the Ralph Brennan Restaurant Group), and construction (Gallo Mechanical) industries.

 Because we’re diversifying and growing a pipeline of local talent, it’s a win for employers, too.
 Earn and Learn is deeply enmeshed in our city’s present and future and was developed with input from leaders in New Orleans’ local and regional economic development field.
 Since 2014, we’ve supported over 100 youth as they have jumpstarted their careers.
-For more questions or information, please contact Faith Robinson, Earn and Learn Program Coordinator, via email or at 504-274-3629.
+For more questions or information, you can visit the Earn and Learn website or please contact Faith Robinson, Earn and Learn Program Coordinator, via email or at 504-274-3629.